PowerShell/SecretManagement/help/Set-Secret.md

 ```

 This example adds a secret named 'TargetSecret' to the LocalStore vault, along with extra metadata indicating the secret expiration date.
-The metadata is retrieved using the `Get-SecretInfo` cmdlet.
+The metadata is retrieved using the 'Get-SecretInfo' cmdlet.

 ### Example 4
 ```powershell